 3. Demonstrate your ability to face clients

 What does it take to make a good first impression on a law firm?
 As a mentor to young legal practitioners, Mr Athanasiou believes it all comes down to confidence in your maturity.
-Your future employer must believe you’re capable at facing clients and that you can convincingly give them legal advice.
+Your future employer must believe you’re capable of facing clients and that you can convincingly give them legal advice.

 4. Clean up your social media for clerkships